JIANGLIU2026/OCL-TSM/README.md

 Contributions are welcome.
 When suggesting a paper, please provide:

-1. the paper title and publication year;
+1. The paper title and publication year;
-2. the publisher, proceedings, DOI, or arXiv link;
+2. The publisher, proceedings, DOI, or arXiv link;
-3. the official code link, if available; and
+3. The official code link, if available; and
-4. the most appropriate task category.
+4. The most appropriate task category.

 Please avoid linking unofficial implementations in the **Code** column unless they are clearly labeled as third-party reproductions.